 If you had the chance to take a look at my shelves, you probably wouldn’t be able to establish what my favourite book genre is.
 In fact, I don’t tend to read a single genre.
-My reading taste covers fantasy, literary novels, mysteries, classics, sci-fi, poetry… As I read different types of books, it is not a specific genre that catches my attention when I go book shopping.
+My reading taste covers fantasy, literary fiction, mysteries, classics, sci-fi, poetry… As I read different types of books, it is not a specific genre that catches my attention when I go book shopping.
 One of the many things that makes me curious about a book is its historical setting.
 I particularly like stories that take place during the Second World War and the Portuguese “Estado Novo”.

-Some of the fiction books that tend to catch my eye are written by contemporary authors, but are set around the time of these important historical events.
+Some of the fiction books that tend to catch my eye are written by contemporary authors but are set around the time of these important historical events.
 Generally speaking, such books tend to examine real concerns through a fictional story.
 They help us remember that it is crucial not to make the same mistakes again, that humans are capable of both boundless monstrosities and great deeds (there are always those who rebel against the dark authoritarian regimes), and that war has an ugly face and terrible consequences.

 In O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis) by José Saramago, we are told what happens when Ricardo Reis (a character inspired by the Fernando Pessoa’s heteronym with the same name) returns to Portugal in 1935.
 The plot evolves with Salazar’s regime as a background, but there also references to the Spanish Civil War and the rise of Nazism in Germany.

 Much has been written about the rise of Nazism, the Second World War and the Holocaust.
-The Book Thief by Markus Zusak is an extremely well-known book that is great at remembering the reader that during a time of huge injustices, exacerbated by hate and lack of freedom, it remains possible to aid victims of persecution and do what it is right.
+The Book Thief by Markus Zusak is an extremely well-known book that is great at remembering the reader that during a time of huge injustices, exacerbated by hate and lack of freedom, it remains possible to aid victims of persecution and do what is right.

-Atonement by Ian McEwan is set during three time periods, one of them being the years of World War II.
-Death, cruelty and despair take over a novel that at first has as main focus the love story between Cecilia and Robbie which is misunderstood by Briony.
-This was the first novel I read by Ian McEwan, more or less eight years ago, and remains one of my favourite books of all time.
+Atonement by Ian McEwan is set during three time periods, one of them being the years of the World War II.
+Death, cruelty and despair take over a novel that at first has as main focus the love story between Cecilia and Robbie, which is misunderstood by Briony.
+This was the first novel that I read by Ian McEwan, more or less eight years ago, and remains one of my favourite books of all time.